jrpotter/notebook/notes/set/natural-numbers.md

 %%ANKI
 Basic
-Which condition of Peano system $\langle N, S, e \rangle$ does the following depict?
+Which condition of Peano system $\langle N, S, e \rangle$ does the following violate?
 ![[peano-system-i.png]]
 Back: $e \not\in \mathop{\text{ran}}S$
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).